mohamedabusrea/nord-security-logo-animation/README.md

 # Nord Security Logo Animation
-This is a small celebration for joing Nord-Security team 🎉
+This is a small celebration for joining Nord-Security team 🎉
-- I decided to create the logo in CSS 🤓
+- Create the logo in CSS 🤓
-- I animated the logo because why not 😁
+- Animated the logo because why not 😁
-- And finally, I added confetti 🎊 because it can't be celebration without it.
+- And finally, Added confetti 🎊 because it can't be celebration without it 🤩.